1641 Tabriz earthquake: Tectonic setting

 Iran is situated on an active convergent boundary zone where the Arabian and Eurasian plates collide.
 The convergence occurs along the Zagros Mountains where it is accommodated by an active fold and thrust belt.
 The convergence is also accommodated within central Iran by strike-slip faults.
 At Tabriz, the rate of convergence is estimated to be about 20 mm/yr.
 The city is located near a triple junction of the Arabian, Anatolian and Eurasian plates.
 The oblique convergence results in continental collision beneath the Caucasus and right-lateral strike-slip tectonics around Tabriz.
 One of the most prominent fault is the North Tabriz Fault, a WNW–ESE-trending, 100 km fault.
 The fault produced devastating earthquakes in 1721, 1780, and 1786.

 Earthquake

-The 6.8 earthquake ruptured a fault structure located south of the North Tabriz Fault.
-The North Tabriz Fault itself did not rupture during the quake.
-The plausible location of the earthquake is along the Dehkhargan Fault, a 20 km left-lateral fault.
-Normal fault features are a common occurrence in the earthquake area.
-It strikes NE–SW between the cities of Osku and Azarshahr.
-The fault is located at the western base of Sahand, a volcano, where a measured offset of 200 m was recorded.
+The 6.8 earthquake ruptured a fault structure located south of the North Tabriz Fault, however this fault did not rupture during the earthquake, and the region where the earthquake occurred is dominated by normal faults.
+However, there is evidence of active left-lateral strike-slip faulting present such as on the Osku River, where it has been laterally displaced to slip along a fault that crosses beneath the stream.

+A possible source of the earthquake is along the Dehkhargan Fault (also known as the Azarshahr–Tabriz Fault), a left-lateral fault that runs along the northwestern base of the Sahand volcano.
+This northeast–southwest striking fault extends from the city of Osku to Azarshahr.
+Some rivers originating from the volcano have been laterally displaced by 200 m at where they cross the fault.
+The fault's location corresponded with the area of greatest damage from the earthquake, a 40 km long, elongated northeast–southwest trending zone at the western base of Sahand.
+Based on the length of the damage zone, the fault is inferred to have a similar length.
+It comprises at least ten individual fault strands that cuts through conglomerate, volcano-sedimentary deposits, and Pliocene and Quaternary limestone.
+While it is a predominantly strike-slip fault, vertical displacements within the volcanoc landscape also indicate a small component of normal faulting.